 Like the Nazis’ “cleansing” Europe of its Jews, the Serbs’ aim was the “ethnic cleansing” of any Bosniak or Croat presence in Serbian territory.
-This term meant that various human rights violations occurred that ranged from curfews and forced relocations to rape, castration, imprisonment in concentration camps, and death.
+Human rights violations occurred in many different forms, including curfews, forced relocations, rape, castration, imprisonment in concentration camps, and killings.
 Journalist Mark Danner describes the Serbs’ plan of attack in city after city was as follows:

 1. Concentration – urge Serb residents of the city to leave, while surrounding the town and bombarding it with artillery fire.